astro-transients/tilepy/README.md

 conda activate tilepyenv
 python -m pip install .
 ```
+Some users have encounter problems with mocpy in conda.
+If it is your case, once you activate the environment, install mocpy via ```pip install mocpy```.

 If you prefer to avoid conda and use a virtual environment with your favorite python version, use the following sequence:
 ```